jacksyv/TDT4250-Assignment1/readme.md

 The repo consists of generated code from an EMF generator project.
 The main model is located under model.

-Acceleo M2Text transformation is also implemented, the generated html can be found under University/Model, the Acceleo transformation file can be found
+Acceleo M2Text transformation is also implemented, the generated html can be found under University/Model, the Acceleo transformation file can be found at org.eclipse.acceleo.module.sample/src/org/eclipse/acceleo/module/sample/main/